“When you start eating food without labels, you no longer need to count calories.” ~Amanda Kraft

 I’m not interested in making people sign up for an exclusive club that sends “specialized” foods that magically make them lose weight.

-I’ve found my own success in weight loss with eating real foods, on a budget, with no clubs or memberships and if I can do it, I know you can, too!
+My own weight loss success has been found with eating real foods, on a budget, with no clubs or memberships.
+And if I can do it, I know you can, too!

 One of the best ways I’ve found for keeping up on my healthy food habits is to keep nutritious foods on hand at all times.
 This way, if I get hungry in pinch, making a healthy choice is easy to do.